j2labs/brubeck/README.md

 * [Runnable demo](https://github.com/j2labs/brubeck/blob/master/demos/demo_minimal.py)

-# Handling URL's
+# Routing URL's

 As we saw above, handling URL's is as easy as mapping a URL to a handler.

     handler_tuples = [(r'^/brubeck', DemoHandler)]

+Or as easy as using a decorator.

+    @app.add_route('^/brubeck', method='GET')
+    def foo(application, message):
+        ...

-Simply, this means if the regex `^/brubeck` matches the requested URL, send the request to a DemoHandler instance.
+In both cases, we match a regex `^/brubeck` against the requested URL.
+If we find a match, we send the request to the handler.

-I find a class structure for maintaining state in a pipeline of state objects works well.
-The instance doesn't exist for a long period of time either so state is essentially a snapshot of the relevant environment for processing the request and then that object is tossed away when processing finishes.

 A class structure let's me easily attach state to the request while providing functions or Mixins for processing the request.
+One mixin might add a ._attribute1 and a follow up function can check if that value exists.

+State *could* be maintained otherwise too.
+If that's the case, the decorator approach is likely for you.

 Auth and templates are good examples of how to extend your `MessageHandler` instances.